Smart Turn Detection

 The Smart Turn Detection feature requires additional dependencies depending on which implementation you choose.

-For remote inference:
+For Fal’s hosted service inference:

 For local inference (CoreML-based):